 Reserves are reestimated quarterly and periodically throughout the year, by combining historical results with current actual results to calculate new development factors.
 This process incorporates the historic and latest actual trends, and other underlying changes in the data elements used to calculate reserve estimates.
 New development factors are likely to differ from previous development factors used in prior reserve estimates because actual results (claims reported or settled, losses paid, or changes to case reserves) occur differently than the implied assumptions contained in the previous development factor calculations.
 If claims reported, paid losses, or case reserve changes are greater or less than the levels estimated by previous development factors, reserve reestimates increase or decrease.
 When actual development of these data elements is different than the historical development pattern used in a prior period reserve estimate, a new reserve is determined.
 The difference between indicated reserves based on new reserve estimates and recorded reserves (the previous estimate) is the amount of reserve reestimate and is recognized as an increase or decrease in property-liability insurance claims and claims expense in the Consolidated Statements of Operations.
-Total Property-liability reserve reestimates, after-tax, as a percent of net income in 2011, 2010 and 2009 were 27.7%, 11.1%, and 8.5%, respectively.
-For Property-Liability, the 3-year average of reserve reestimates as a percentage of total reserves was a favorable 1.2%, for Allstate Protection, the 3-year average of reserve reestimates was a favorable 1.5% and for Discontinued Lines and Coverages, the 3-year average of reserve reestimates was an unfavorable 1.3%, each of these results being consistent within a reasonable actuarial tolerance for our respective businesses.
+Total Property-Liability reserve reestimates, after-tax, as a percent of net income were favorable 18.7%, 27.7% and 11.3% in 2012, 2011 and 2010, respectively.
+The 3-year average of reserve reestimates as a percentage of total reserves was a favorable 2.2% for Property-Liability, a favorable 2.7% for Allstate Protection and an unfavorable 1.9% for Discontinued Lines and Coverages, each of these results being consistent within a reasonable actuarial tolerance for our respective businesses.
 A more detailed discussion of reserve reestimates is presented in the Property-Liability Claims and Claims Expense Reserves section of this document.